NeturCrafter/ClearChat/README.md

 # ClearChat
-A ClearChat Plugin for PocketMine-MP
+A ClearChat plugin for PocketMine-MP

 ## Features
 - You can clear your own chat